Pork Chop Skillet with Apples ‘N’ Onions (Recipe)

 Turn chops over and allow to brown on the other side, another 2-3 minutes.

-Remove chops from skillet and set aside, covered lightly with foil.
+Remove chops from skillet and set aside on a plate, covered lightly with foil.

 Add butter and chopped onion to the skillet.
 Cook, stirring occasionally, until onion starts to soften and edges brown a bit.
 About 3 minutes.
 Reduce heat slightly if the onions start to scorch.